 First, it’s important to know that you do have rights in a personal injury lawsuit when it comes to emotional suffering.
 If you have been injured or someone you love was injured or even killed due to someone else’s negligence, it could have a lasting effect on your entire life.
 This includes the very real psychological impact that injuries can carry.

-When you are injured, whether in a car accident, on the job or in some other situation, you might grapple with profound feelings of depression or anger, along with the physical pain and difficulty of your injury and subsequent recovery.
-If your injury causes a permanent physical handicap or chronic pain, such as what might result from common construction site injuries or other traumatic work-related accidents, the effects of dealing with that will be both physical and emotional, and you may deserve compensation for both.
+If you have sustained injuries from a truck accident, injuries while on the job or have been injured in some other situation, you might grapple with profound feelings of depression or anger, along with the physical pain and difficulty of your injury and subsequent recovery.
+If your injury causes a permanent physical handicap or chronic pain, such as what might result from common construction site injuries or other traumatic workplace accidents, the effects of dealing with that will be both physical and emotional, and you may deserve compensation for both.

 If you lose a family member or loved one in a tragic accident, you may also be entitled to compensation for your own emotional distress.
 The death of a loved one is a devastating event that causes significant stress in the lives of those left behind.
 If the death was caused by an accident that could have been avoided, this can provoke overwhelming, ongoing feelings of anger, sadness, helplessness and depression.
 These feelings certainly have a great personal cost, and they may carry a financial cost as well.